LLNL/merlin/docs/source/modules/advanced_topics/advanced_topics.rst

 The ``-0 fair`` option enables workers running tasks from different queues to run on the same allocation.

+..
+NOTE: while there is a warning/info message about this, this workflow seems to work just fine without this option.
+Is this only needed for simultaneous running, as opposed to dependent steps in different queues?

 The example block below extends the previous with workers configured for long running simulation jobs as well as shorter running post processing tasks that can cohabit an allocation

-NOTE: verify this is how the celery args work -> docs show raw celery commands, not yaml spec!!

 .. code-block:: yaml